Main navigation | Main content

 Thursday, October 12, 2017 • 2:50pm

 Strong leadership is key in ensuring fidelity of implementation in order to make Check & Connect successful in increasing student engagement.
-This discussion will give insight into the challenges and strategies used by Check & Connect leadership within a school and district level.
+This panel discussion will give insight into the challenges and strategies used by Check & Connect leadership within a school and district level.
 Emphasizing the importance of having strong administrative support, school and district based leadership will share how they work together to address barriers and challenges, as well as facilitate success and support mentors as they implement Check & Connect with student in St. Paul Public Schools.

 Linda Smaller, St. Paul Public Schools